-Under GDPR, data subjects have the right to:
+Under UK GDPR, data subjects have the right to:

-- Access and obtain a copy of their data on request; - Require the College to change incorrect or incomplete data; - Require the College to delete or stop processing your data, for example where the data is no longer necessary for the stated purposes of processing - Object to the processing of your data where the College is relying on its legitimate interests as the legal ground for processing.
-The College will only use "legitimate interests" as grounds for processing in a very few situations. - Prevent processing for the process of direct marketing, although we will continue to contact where necessary in order to provide you learning for example to notify you about a change of class.
-Also we need to contact you to obtain destination information as required by ESFA or HEFCE.
+- Access and obtain a copy of their data on request; - Require the College to change incorrect or incomplete data; - Require the College to delete or stop processing their data, for example where the data is no longer necessary for the stated purposes of processing; - Object to the processing of their data where the College is relying on its legitimate interests as the legal ground for processing.
+The College will only use "legitimate interests" as grounds for processing in a very few situations; - Prevent processing for the process of direct marketing, although we will continue to contact where necessary in order to provide learning for example to notify them about a change of class.
+Also, the College will need to contact them to obtain destination information as required by ESFA or HEFCE.